 The Board believes that it may be beneficial to the Company for Executive Directors to hold certain roles outside the Company, provided that the Company's business takes priority.
 Any such appointments are subject to the prior written consent of the Board and the director may retain any fees received.
-In April 2022, Dr. Saha was appointed a director of Scorpion Therapeutics, Inc.
+In April 2022, Dr. Saha was appointed a director of Scorpion Therapeutics, Inc and in May 2023, Dr. Saha was appointed a director of Clarivate plc.

-PAYMENTS TO PAST DIRECTORS (AUDITED)
+PAYMENTS TO PAST DIRECTORS

-There were no payments made to past Directors during the period ending 31 December 2022.
-However, Aaron Kantoff was retained as an advisor by the Company following his resignation on 1 July, 2022.
-No cash compensation is paid to Mr. Kantoff in respect of his services as an advisor but Mr. Kantoff is entitled to have options granted to him in his capacity as a Director in 2021 continue to vest during the service period.
-In the event Mr. Kantoff ceases to be an advisor to the Company or his service agreement is terminated by the Company, vesting will cease and on such date, unvested options shall lapse.
+There were no payments made to past Directors during the period ending 31 December 2023.
+However, Aaron Kantoff was retained as an advisor by the Company following his resignation on 1 July, 2022 until September 2023.
+No cash compensation was paid to Mr. Kantoff in respect of his services as an advisor but Mr. Kantoff was entitled to have options granted to him in his capacity as a Director in 2021 continue to vest during the advisory service period.
+The advisory services agreement provided that in the event Mr. Kantoff ceased to be an advisor to the Company or his service agreement was terminated by the Company, vesting would cease and on such date, unvested options would lapse.
+Mr. Kantoff ceased to be an advisor in September 2023.

-PAYMENTS FOR LOSS OF OFFICE (AUDITED)
+PAYMENTS FOR LOSS OF OFFICE

-There were no payments made to Directors for Loss of Office during the period ended 31 December 2022.
+There were no payments made to Directors for Loss of Office during the period ended 31 December 2023.